Key Takeaways

 Defining the north and south

 Soon after the founding of the People’s Republic, communist leaders used this line to decide which parts of the country would receive subsidized central heating during the winter months.
-Provinces north of the Qin-Huai Line were given access to heat.
-Unfortunately, those to the south were not, regardless of the fact that southern winters can also be quite chilly.
+Provinces north of the Qin-Huai Line were given access to heat, while those to the south were not, regardless of how chilly southern winters can be.

 a snowy winter scene showing two people in winter coats standing in an alley with traditional Chinese grey brick buildings and red Chinese flags on either side